lalabigvava08/breast-cancer-ml-prediction/README.md

 # Breast_Cancer_ml_Prediction
 Machine learning models to predict breast cancer mortality and survival months using classification and regression techniques in Python.

-# Breast Cancer Mortality & Survival Prediction (Machine Learning)
+# Breast Cancer Mortality & Survival Prediction

 # Project Overview
 This project was developed as part of a Data Mining coursework.
 The aim was to build machine learning models to predict: